OceanNetworksCanada/Oceans3.0-API/README.md

 ## Description

-This is the homepage for Ocean Networks Canada's API tools (still under construction: June 2023)
+This is the homepage for Ocean Networks Canada's API tools (still under construction: August 2023)

 For interim information until this page is complete visit: https://wiki.oceannetworks.ca/display/O2A/Oceans+3.0+API+Home